Author: Hu, Hao-Teng; Cho, Che-Pei; Lin, Ya-Hui; Chang, Kung-Yao

 Search related documents:

-- cellular gene and reading mrna frame: 1
+- reading mrna frame and viral gene: 1

-- cellular gene and structure sequence: 1, 2, 3
+- shifted frame and structure sequence: 1, 2

 Co phrase search for related documents, hyperlinks ordered by date